-Linen used on residents who are known to be COVID positive or suspected or where there is a confirmed outbreak should be treated as infectious.
+Linen used on residents who are in the high risk category or where there is a confirmed outbreak should be treated as infectious.
 Following local risk assessment/ if no outbreaks in the care home laundry can be processed as normal.